Enexcode/3JCSS/README.md

 ## Installation:
 1. Clone or download this repository.
-2. Link the `style.css` file in your project.
+2. Link the `3jcss.css` file in your project.
 3. Apply the predefined CSS classes to your elements for instant hover effects.

 ```html